rackspace/runway/docs/source/lookups.rst

 Nested values can be used by providing the full path to the value but, it will not select a list element.

-The returned value can contain any YAML support data type (dictionaries/mappings/hashes, lists/arrays/sequences, strings, numbers, and booleon).
+The returned value can contain any YAML support data type (dictionaries/mappings/hashes, lists/arrays/sequences, strings, numbers, and boolean).

 .. rubric:: Arguments

-This Lookup supports all :ref:`Common Lookup Arguments` but, the folling have limited or no effect:
+This Lookup supports all :ref:`Common Lookup Arguments` but, the following have limited or no effect:

 - region